fsharp/fslang-design/FSharp-5.0/FS-1063-support-letbang-andbang-for-applicative-functors.md

 then the expression becomes `builder.BindReturn(source, (fun pat -> innerExpr))` where `innerExpr` is the inner computation with `return` removed.

-Likewise, apply a corresponding rule to produce calls to `Bind2Return`, `Bind3Return` and so on from `and!` expressions whose inner computation is an imediately-returning computation.
+Likewise, apply a corresponding rule to produce calls to `Bind2Return`, `Bind3Return` and so on from `and!` expressions whose inner computation is an immediately-returning computation.

 ## Notes